Alliedium/awesome-devops/README.md

 - Comparing: bash scripts, Ansible, terraform, crossplane and cdk

 ## 46 Awesome NGINX, part 1 20230214
+This lesson is a brief tutorial on using NGINX, a popular web server, for various use cases, such as setting up a single static page, virtual hosting with static pages, and HTTP load balancing.
+It includes links to relevant documentation, prerequisites to set up NGINX, and step-by-step instructions for each use case.

+Key subjects:

 - NGINX
 - Reverse Proxy
 - Load Balancer